Jiaquarium/unity-URP-2.5D-lit-shader/README.md

 # Universal RP 2.5D Lit Sprite Shader 🖤 &middot; [![HitCount](http://hits.dwyl.com/strawberryjamnbutter/unity-URP-25D-lit-shader.svg)](http://hits.dwyl.com/strawberryjamnbutter/unity-URP-25D-lit-shader)

 The shader prevents 2D Sprites from clipping horribly into the 3D environment when using a skewed orthographic camera.
-This is useful for setups where 2D sprites must be rotated towards the camera in a 3D environment to achieve a 2.5D look and feeeel.
+This is useful for setups where 2D sprites must be rotated towards the camera in a 3D environment to achieve a 2.5D look and feel.
+Also gives 2D Sprites a Lit Behavior when using Unity's Universal RP 3D settings.

 ![Shader Demo Pic](/Assets/demo_0.png)

-Additionally, it gives 2D Sprites a Lit behavior (reacts to Directional Lighting, receives shadows and casts shadows) in a 3D environment when using Unity's Universal RP which does not have a built-in Lit 2D shader in 3D environments.
+* helps prevent rotated Sprites from clipping nearby 3D meshes by rewriting the clip space depth as if the Sprite were vertically aligned in the world like the meshes are

-In [LitForwardPass.hlsl](https://github.com/strawberryjamnbutter/unity-URP-2.5D-lit-shader/blob/main/LitForwardPass.hlsl), in the vertex shader, the clip space depth is overwritten as if the sprite were vertical.
+* allows Sprites to react to lighting and receive / cast realtime shadows from Directional Lights

 ***
 #### Before and After Comparison of Using Sprites Near 3D Meshes